candi4/SofaGuidewireNav/README.md

-# SOFA_RL
+# GuidewireNavRL
-Use SOFA framework for Reinforcement Learning
+Use SOFA framework with Reinforcement Learning for guidewire navigation.

 ## Preparation
 ### 1. Install Anaconda